 Throughout these proceedings the chancellor repeatedly emphasized the confidence he had in the GAL and the substantial reliance he would place upon her report and testimony.
-(T.19,20,36-39, 41,366,458).
+(T.19,20,36-39,41,366,458).
 The chancellor based several pretrial rulings on the confidence he placed in the GAL and the information that she would be able to provide to the court.
-For example, the chancellor denied Rachel's motion for an independent custody evaluation by a court appointed psychologist on the basis that "the guardian ad litem we've got is going to be competent to deal with those issues."
-(T.22, CP.000513).
-The chancellor granted the plaintiff's motion to strike psychological expert, stating: "That is why I appointed a guardian ad litem so we could do away with dueling experts."
+For example, the chancellor denied Rachel's motion for an independent custody evaluation by ad litem so we could do away with dueling experts."
 (T.19, CP.000512).
 The chancellor allowed the Guardian access to Dr. Mark Webb, and his medical records, even though that information was privileged.
 (T.36-41, CP.000516).
 Prior to the guardian's testimony, Judeg Lutz referred to her as the court's "star witness."
 (T.366).

 In this contested custody case the court placed unusually severe time constraints on the parties.
 Each party was limited to a total of 5 hours to present their entire case, including cross-examination and argument.
 (T.51).
 The court reserved 3 hours for the Guardian Ad Litem's report and the examination of the Guardian Ad Litem by both sides.
 (T.51).
 Because of these time constraints, each side was limited in the number of witnesses and documents that could be presented at trial, and each side relied heavily on the information they had provided to the Guardian in the weeks preceding trial.
-The Guardian Ad Litem interviewed numerous witnesses designated by both parties, including grandparents, friends, neighbors, and others.
+The Guardian Ad Litem interviewed numerous witnesses designated by both parties, including grandparents, friends. neighbors, and others.
 (T.605).
 She reviewed countless documents and spent many hours with the parties and their attorneys discussing the facts.
 The Guardian Ad Litem testified that she did a lot of "prying, snooping [and asking] intrusive questions."
 (T.604).
 She testified: "I don't think that I missed anything that they wanted me to see, hear, or read."
 (T.605).

 The GAL was indeed the "star witness" since she had the opportunity to see, hear, read, and observe things that could not be presented at trial.
-She interviewed witnesses (such as Jackson City Council member Ben Allen, and local surgeon, Dr. Anke Petro), who were unavailable for trial.
-She had the unique opportunity of interviewing the children in the homes of both parents (which the chancellor did not).
-She observed the children interacting with both parents in their respective homes (which the chancellor did not).
-She was in a particularly unique position, as the Guardian for the children, to testify and make recommendations regarding the children's best interest.
+She interviewed witnesses (such as Jackson City Council member Ben Allen, and local surgeon, Dr. Anke Petro), who were particularly unique position, as the Guardian for the children, to testify and make recommendations regarding the children's best interest.
 The court referred to her testimony as that of "an expert witness."
 (T.641).
 This was the only expert opinion offered in the case, and the opinion was clear - she preferred the existing arrangement of joint custody with both of them in Jackson (T.636), but given Rachel's anticipated the move to Memphis, the children were best served by going to Memphis with Rachel.
 (T.627-629).

-The chancellor, having given the Guardian for the children such substantial responsibility, having limited the parties' presentation of witnesses as a result of the work he expected from the Guardian, and having limited the parties in the time provided to present their evidence at trial, abused his discretion when he did not accept the Guardian's recommendation and did not detail the reasons for his refusal to accept her recommendation.
+1-1.
+Oha had the unique amounty of interview has shilden in the responsibility, having limited the parties' presentation of witnesses as a result of the work he expected from the Guardian, and having limited the parties in the time provided to present their evidence at trial, abused his discretion when he did not accept the Guardian's recommendation and did not detail the reasons for his refusal to accept her recommendation.